-(1) The adequacy of support, including facilities, equipment, supplies, and other resources, from the applicant organization or the lead applicant organization.
+(1) The adequacy of support for the project, including facilities, equipment, supplies, and other resources, from the applicant or the lead applicant organization.

-(2) The extent to which the costs are reasonable in relation to the objectives, design, and potential significance of the proposed project.
+(2) The extent to which the budget is adequate to support the proposed project and the costs are reasonable in relation to the objectives, design, and potential significance of the proposed project.

-(3) The extent to which the costs are reasonable in relation to the number of persons to be served and to the anticipated results and benefits.
+(3) The extent to which the costs are reasonable in relation to the number of persons to be served, the depth and intensity of services, and the anticipated results and benefits.